zbray/notes/courses/odin/ruby/notes.md

 `i` is the looper counter starting at 0

 So it runs 3 times with i being 0, then 1, then 2

+Key notes: interpolation means inserting a variable's value into a string